Torrey Peters

 Torrey Peters (born July 1981) is an American author.
 Her debut novel, Detransition, Baby, has received mainstream and critical success.
-The novel was nominated for the 2021 Women’s Prize for Fiction and won the 2022 PEN/Hemingway Award.
+The novel was nominated for the 2021 Women's Prize for Fiction and won the 2022 PEN/Hemingway Award.

-Peters' second book, Stag Dance, was published in 2025, to critical acclaim.
+Her second book, Stag Dance, was a finalist for the 2026 Pulitzer Prize.

 Early life and education

 Peters was born in Evanston, Illinois.
 Her father was a professor and her mother was a lawyer.
 Peters says she grew up in a community that was not very religious or socially liberal, and she did not know the word "trans" until she was an adult.

 She grew up in Chicago, later attending Hampshire College.
 During her young adulthood, she traveled to the Dominican Republic as an exchange student, and later lived in Cameroon and Uganda.
 She graduated from the University of Iowa with an MFA, and from Dartmouth College with an MA in Comparative Literature.